eresid/D-ablo/README.md

 https://www.youtube.com/watch?v=FgB5sjDPEV4

 ##### License
-Original code under GPLv3, my code under MIT
+Original code under GPLv3, my code under MIT, you can use my code in commercial projects without my claims, but better discass this with Freeablo authors